DinoChiesa/get-gcp-access-token/README.md

 2. select your desired "project".
 Service accounts are maintained within the scope of a GCP project.

-3. Using the left-hand-side, Navigate to "APIs & Services".
+3. Using the hamburger navigation icon in the upper left-hand-side of the screen, Navigate to "APIs & Services".

 4. Again using the LHS nav, Click "Credentials" (You may need to configure the OAuth Consent Screen to allow this all to happen)

-5. at the top of the page, click "+ CREATE CREDENTIAL"
+5. at the top of the page, click "+ CREATE CREDENTIALS"

+5. you may have to configure the "Consent Screen" at this point if you have not done so already.

 6. click "OAuth client ID"